José Antonio Aguirre (politician): Exile

 Aguirre fled the country after the war and was pursued for years by agents of Francisco Franco.
 His exile took him to Paris, Berlin and New York City.
 In June 1940, the Breton Yann Fouéré gave him documents that allowed him to escape France, which had been invaded by the Wehrmacht.

 Aguirre fled first to France, where he organised camps and services for Basque refugees and the government-in-exile.
 Caught behind enemy lines, he was in Belgium when Hitler occupied that country.
 He then fled to Berlin, where he lived underground until a false identity was arranged.

-Under the protection of a Panaman ambassador (Germán Guardia, who provided him with a Panamanian passport), Aguirre reached Sweden.
+Under the protection of a Panamanian ambassador (Germán Guardia, who provided him with a Panamanian passport), Aguirre reached Sweden.
 Dodging SS German intelligence, he arrived in Rio de Janeiro on the ship Vasaholm on 27 August 1941.
 The Brazilian customs authorities registered a Panamanian, Dr. José Álvarez Lastra, and a Venezuelan, María de Arrigorriaga, accompanied by their children, José and Gloria.
 They were actually Aguirre; his wife, María Zabala; and their sons, Aintzane and Joseba.
 Despite intense efforts made by Manuel de Ynchausti in the United States, Aguirre's true identity was in danger of being discovered within a month.

 He wrote then to Ramón María de Aldasoro, the former trade and business secretary of the Basque government, who led the Euzkadi delegation in Buenos Aires, Argentina.
 However, Aldasoro's efforts on Aguirre's behalf were unsuccessful because the Argentine authorities sympathized with the European "New Order".